Release Notes

 For UEFI installs, KaOS uses the simple, transparent but quite powerful systemd-boot as bootloader.

-Octopi is becoming a very crucial part of full system maintenance for KaOS.
+Octopi is a crucial part of full system maintenance for KaOS.
 It is not just a GUI frontend to pacman.
 Tools like making sure a mirror is synced before starting any update, looking at the pacman logs, an option to get a paste from a complete snapshot of all info of a system with the SysInfo tool are included.
 Also included are very simple ways to open files, like copy to clipboard the file path shown in Octopi.
 To make sure the system doesn’t start using too much disk space for the pacman cache, but still giving the user the option to retain some recent packages, the cache-cleaner tool is a great addition.
 The built-in tool to access KCP has now a much clearer place with the addition of its own “foreign” icon in the menu-bar.
 When viewing package info it is now possible to click the depends of such a package.
 New added is the option to select custom icons for the systemtray.

 For UEFI installs, KaOS uses the simple, transparent but quite powerful systemd-boot as bootloader.